One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Mary Poppins also sets the expectation that the father is going to communicate with her respectfully and kindly.

-I think that having that expectation there, as Mary Poppins certainly did, that everyone is kind and respectful to one another, is the key.
+Having that expectation there, as Mary Poppins certainly did, that everyone is kind and respectful to one another, is the key.

 Mary Poppins is setting boundaries and expectations about her days off.